 - 1. Teacher's instructions: Teacher pairs all the students in class - 2.
 Teacher indicates to all learners that they are going to listen twice to an audio about "This is my family..." - 3.
-The teacher will hand-out the script of the audio, but with some gaps where students have to complete.
-(Worksheet N°1)

-4. The teacher will ask the pair of students to interact, share and think about what the other classmate is describing about his/her family, while the other student listens carefully and takes notes when necessary.
-For this section students will use the Worksheet N°1 as a base to share with the other classmate the description of their own family.
+The teacher will hand-out the script of the audio, but with some gaps where students have to complete. ($Worksheet N^oI$) - 4.
+The teacher will ask the pair of students to interact, share and think about what the other classmate is describing about his/her family, while the other student listens carefully and takes notes when necessary.
+For this section students will use the Worksheet N°1 as a base to share with the other classmate the description of their own family. - 5.
+After the descriptions from both students are finished, they can share their own family description to the entire class, if teacher asks.